jhcode14/mac_backup_script/README.md

 !!!
-The script is currently half-baked, use with caution !!!
+The script is currently in testing, use with caution !!!

 # Mac (directory/folder) Backup Script